 The period from 7 to 6 B.C. also coincides with the transition of power between two legates of Syria: Sentius Saturninus (9–6 BC) and Quintilius Varus (7–4 BC).
 The handover period was between 7 and 6 BC, and Augustus may have appointed Quirinius to step in and conduct a taxation census when he couldn’t trust the two legates.
 Other research has found that an Empire-wide census was ordered by Rome in 12 BC, which was not concluded until after 7 BC (orders took time, and Syria was on the edge of the Roman Empire!)

-Tertullian, writing in c.
-AD 200, suggests that it was in fact the legate Saturninus who initiated the census which Quirinius carried out:
+Tertullian, writing c.
+AD 200, suggests that it was in fact the legate Gaius Sentius Saturninus who initiated the census which Quirinius carried out:

-“But there is historical proof that at this very time a census had been taken in Judaea by Sentius Saturninus, which might have satisfied their inquiry respecting the family and descent of Christ.”
+“But there is historical proof that at this very time a census had been taken under Augustus by Sentius Saturninus in Judaea, which might have satisfied their inquiries concerning the family and lineage of Christ.”
 (Adversus Marcionem IV 19).

 If Tertullian is correct, this would put the census some time during Saturninus’s governorship (9–6 BC), and the suggested date of 7–6 BC for the census certainly fits into that time-frame.